kruumy/cod4-better-anims/README.md

 ## Todo
 * Fix bug where first frame of anim is bugged, dm me if you know how to fix.
 Isn't too much of an issue though.
-* Fix missplaced gun on some of the bo2 anims
+* Fix missplaced gun on some of the bo2 anims (Holdgun version only)